lacework-dev/container-auto-scan/README.md

 - Due to Lacework API limitations, only 400 containers can be scanned in a single hour.
 - Due to Lacework API limitations, only 5000 scanned container images (for de-duplication) will get returned.
-- Due to Lacework API limitations, only 5000 container repo/tag combinations will get returned.
+- Due to Lacework API limitations, only 5000 container repo/tag combinations will get returned per registry.